codenotary/kube-notary/README.md

 ## Usage

 `kube-notary` provides both detailed log output and a Prometheus metrics endpoint to monitor the verification status of your running containers.
-After the installation you will find instruction to get them.
+After the installation you will find instructions on how to get them.

 Examples:
 ```